featbit/featbit/README.md

 ◆ Progressively delegating the control of a feature to the owner that is most closely responsible for the outcome.

-◆ Less self-developed but more reusable open source software.
+◆ Less self-developed, more reusable open source software.

 ## Getting Started